jocelynthode/EpTOTester/cluster_instructions.md

 ## Deploy the application

-### Automated way (with manual data collection from the master)
+### Automated way (with manual data collection from the hosts)
-This way assumes you have a key-pair to connect to your master.
+This way assumes you have a SSH key-pair to connect to your master.
  ```
  ./setup_cluster.sh
  ```